 Whether you are exploring Jacksonville, Miami or the Florida Keys, you will always have plenty to explore on the roads of Florida.
 The highways of the Sunshine State are used by at least 14 million drivers who average approximately 10,000 miles each year.
 With all the drivers using the roads in this growing state, there are thousands of accidents annually.
 If you plan to live in Florida or visit, it is recommended to familiarize yourself with local laws and regulations if you are ever in a car accident.

-- 768 drivers or passengers died in car accidents in Florida in 2013, which accounted for 33% of all the accidental deaths in the state that year.
+- 3135 drivers or passengers died in car accidents in Florida in 2018.

 - 427 people died in accidents involving an SUV or pickup truck.